 Violence negatively affects women’s general well-being and prevents women from fully participating in society.
 It impacts their families, their community, and the country at large.
 It has tremendous costs, from greater strains on health care to legal expenses and losses in productivity.

-Decades of mobilizing by civil society and women’s movements have put ending gender-based violence high on national and international agendas.
-An unprecedented number of countries have laws against domestic violence, sexual assault and other forms of violence.
-Challenges remain however in implementing these laws, limiting women and girls’ access to safety and justice.
+At least 155 countries have passed laws on domestic violence, and 140 have legislation on sexual harassment in the workplace (World Bank 2020).
+But challenges remain in enforcing these laws, limiting women and girls’ access to safety and justice.
 Not enough is done to prevent violence, and when it does occur, it often goes unpunished.

-Women’s right to live free from violence is upheld by international agreements such as the Convention on the Elimination of All Forms of Discrimination against Women (CEDAW), especially through General Recommendations 12 and 19, and the 1993 UN Declaration on the Elimination of Violence against Women.
-UN Women works with countries at the global level to advance the international normative framework through support provided to inter-governmental processes, such as the General Assembly and the Commission on the Status of Women.
-At the country level, UN Women supports Governments in adopting and enacting legal reforms aligned with international standards.
+A woman’s right to live free from violence is upheld by international agreements such as the Convention on the Elimination of All Forms of Discrimination against Women and the 1993 UN Declaration on the Elimination of Violence against Women.

 Only 40 per cent of women seek help of any sort after experiencing violence, and so we advocate for, and support, women and girls’ access to quality, multi-sectoral services essential for their safety, protection and recovery, especially for those who already suffer multiple forms of discrimination.

 We partner with governments, UN agencies, civil society organizations and other institutions to find ways to prevent violence against women and girls, focusing on early education, respectful relationships, and working with men and boys.
 Prevention is still the most cost-effective, long-term way to stop violence.